RenatoDourad0/Project_Trivia_Game/README.md

 ### The project

-In this project I developed a wallet aplication using React.
-It's users are capable of register expenses in different currencies and catalog them by tag or payment method.
-The aplication requests exchange rates data from a currencies API and convert the user expenses to brazilian Real.
-Users are also able to visualise their expenses on graphs.
+This project is based on a classic trivia game and was developed in group using React.
 Some of it's main features are:

-- Login form with validations
+- Login / identification page
-- Add expense form
-- Expense edition
-- Expenses table and graph interface
+- Game page with timer and interactivity
+- Feedback page with game scores
+- Ranking page with classifications saved to localStore

 The main habilities practiced here were:

 - Make requests and consume data from an API
 - Apply redux global state to react components
 - Apply redux thunk for async actions
+- Conditionally render components
+- Develop a timer
 - Save data to localStorage
-- generate graphics with graph.js

 ### Screenshot